radicle-dev/radicle.xyz/index.md

 {% include install.html %}

 Alternatively, you can build from [source][heartwood].
+You can check out [desktop.radicle.xyz][desktop] for a local GUI.

 For now, Radicle only works on Linux, macOS and BSD variants.

 <a class="button" href="/guides/user">Follow the guide &rarr;</a>

+## Radicle Desktop 🖥️

+For a graphical collaborative experience check out the [Radicle Desktop client](https://desktop.radicle.xyz), as well.

 # How it works